pacphi/cf-app-inventory-report/README.md

 ```

-## How to schedule the task on Cloud Foundry
+## How to schedule the task on Pivotal Application Service

 Let's employ the [job scheduler](https://docs.pivotal.io/pcf-scheduler/1-1/using.html).